Diff4Earth/ABL_1D_JAX/README.md

 # ABL_1D_JAX
-WIP materials for the ABL_1D_JAX project as part of the 2025 IGE Jaxathon.
+The ABL_1D_JAX project as part of the 2025 IGE Jaxathon.
+This repo contains our roadmap for a potential translation of the ABL-1D model from Fortran to Jax, scripts for a small test case, in Fortran, Python and Jax and potential recommandations.

 # Contents
 - abl_analysis.md: description of abl_analysis fortran code
 - ablmod_analysis.md: description of ablmod_analysis fortran code
 - par_abl_analysis.md: description of parbal_analysis fortran code
 - sbcabl_analysis.md: description of sbcabl_analysis fortran code

 # Test Case